-Through a variety of strategic vendor relationships and industry forums Qwest is able to keep up with improved security practices, processes and technologies.
-Qwest engages in a proactive set of planning and management controls including security-related policy making, evaluations and risk assessments, in order to make security practices a priority as new products, services and other infrastructure components are contemplated and introduced.
-These activities encompass all the elements required to provide critical Networx services including the Qwest infrastructure, the OSS environment and the Networx services themselves.
-As detailed in Section 11.0 Security Refreshment, Qwest is committed to a multi-pronged approach to continuous improvement of its security posture and that of its customers.
+Through a variety of strategic vendor relationships and industry forums, Qwest is able to remain updated about improved security practices, processes, and technologies.
+Qwest engages in a proactive set of planning and management controls including security-related policy making, evaluations, and risk assessments, in order to make security practices a priority as new products, services, and other infrastructure components are contemplated and introduced.
+These activities encompass all the elements required to provide critical Networx services, including the Qwest infrastructure, the OSS environment, and the Networx services themselves.
+As detailed in Section 11.0 Security Refreshment, Qwest is committed to a multi-pronged approach to continuous improvement of our security posture and that of Agencies.

-Driven by the Chief Technology Office, Qwest evaluates and tests new network security enhancements, products and technologies identified by vendors, in partnership with risk management/information security, product management, engineering and operations prior to incorporation into the Qwest network to ensure there will be no negative impact.
-Qwest is committed to an open discussion with the Government in order to identify benefits and/or risks before deployment of products, processes and technologies into the Networx infrastructure.
+Driven by the Chief Technology Office, Qwest evaluates and tests new network security enhancements, products, and technologies identified by vendors, in partnership with risk management/information security, product management, engineering, and operations prior to incorporation into the Qwest network, to ensure there will be no negative impact.
+Qwest is committed to an open discussion with Agencies in order to identify relevant benefits and/or risks, before deployment of products, processes, and technologies into the Networx infrastructure.

-Once approved by the GSA Networx PMO and the user Agency(s), this Security Plan will be updated and will become part of the certification process.
+Once approved by the GSA Networx PMO and Agencies, this Networx Security Plan will be updated and will become part of the certification process.
 However, if the process or technology cannot be implemented, Qwest will work with the GSA Networx PMO to find an alternative solution.

 Qwest is an active participant in a wide range of standards groups to promote sound security practices, especially as new services such as VoIP emerge.
-Qwest participates in and seeks to continuously improve its security programs through data collection/metrics and analysis including formal reviews of all CIRT activations to identify further opportunities for improving our information security posture.
+Qwest participates in and seeks to continuously improve our security programs through data collection/metrics and analysis, including formal reviews of all CIRT activations to identify further opportunities for improving our information security posture.

-By combining these processes for sound, rigorous engineering practices in implementing new products, features and services with its ongoing programs in vulnerability management and security assessments of current infrastructure, services and the OSS, Qwest will continue to demonstrate that sound security practices are not only a cornerstone of how we operate today, but will also demonstrate that Qwest is continuously improving as technology evolves and the threat climate changes.
+By combining these processes for sound, rigorous engineering practices in implementing new products, features and services with our programs in vulnerability management and security assessments, Qwest will continue to demonstrate that sound security practices are not only a cornerstone of how we operate today, but will also demonstrate that Qwest is continuously improving as technology evolves and the threat climate changes.